couchbase/n1k1/README.md

   - glue doesn't code-gen to *.go yet.
   - datastore Fetch() API's allocate garbage.
   - gocb multi-get API's allocate garbage.
+  - go-couchbase does not pipeline transmit's efficiently, ending up with a syscall send()-per-fetch rather than a send()-per-batch.
   - datastore fetch stages should be recycled.
   - what to do with parent value during expression evaluation?
   - sometimes keyspace terms aren't converted to label names correctly,